 As with many other subjects, dyslexics learn better with explicit instruction and lots of practice.
 This will help your student find the most efficient strategies for learning; the methods that are best-suited to his or her learning style.

-College students can be expected to read as much as 200 pages per week.
+College students can be expected to read as many as 200 pages per week.
 For many dyslexics, including my own dyslexic kids, this can seem like a death sentence to college success.
-Remember, reading 200 pages is in addition to class time, social time, study time and some semblance of sleep time.
-Be sure to read my post tomorrow on Technology Helps.
+Remember, reading 200 pages is in addition to class time, social time, study time, and some semblance of sleep time.
+Be sure to read the next post in this series, Technology Helps.
 There are many tools available to help students get that reading done and understand it as well.
-Read this post on Preparing Your Dyslexic Student for College Level Reading for more tips on practicing college level reading skills.
+Read this post on Preparing Your Dyslexic Student for College Level Reading for more tips on practicing college-level reading skills.

-Students should have developed a system for note taking in which they are familiar.
-If you have not taught this yet, read this post on Teaching Your Student Note Taking Skills.
+Students should have developed a system for note-taking in which they are familiar.
+If you have not taught this yet, read this list of Note-taking Resources.

 Students should have developed a system for preparing for tests and exams.

 Students should be able to comprehend and summarize college-level reading material.

 Despite myths that dyslexic learners lack intelligence, most have average to above-average intelligence.
 Comprehension is not the problem – comprehending by reading is the problem.
 Many dyslexics learn better (retain more information) when the information is heard rather than seen.
 This is really a key to educational success on all levels.
 While dyslexics should be encouraged to comprehend the written word, it should not be the only way or considered to be inherently better than learning by hearing.

 Ben Foss, author of The Dyslexia Empowerment Plan: A Blueprint for Renewing Your Child’s Confidence and Love of Learning, calls this ear reading as opposed to eye reading.
 If the desired result is understanding, what difference does it make if the student learned the information by seeing or hearing?